Bachelor of Computing (Cyber Security)

 PO3 Decision Making: Identify, evaluate and synthesise information from a range of computing sources to optimise the process of software design and implementation.

-PO5 Use of Technology: Effectively use new and existing technologies, recognising their advantages and limitations.
+PO6 Digital Skills: Effectively use new and existing digital technologies, recognising their advantages and limitations.

-PO7 International Perspective: Recognise and apply IEEE (Institute of Electrical and Electronics Engineers)/ACM (Association for Computing Machinery)/ACS (Australian Computer Society) standards and best practices in process software design and development.
+PO11 Lifelong learning: International Perspective: Recognise and apply IEEE (Institute of Electrical and Electronics Engineers)/ACM (Association for Computing Machinery)/ACS (Australian Computer Society) standards and best professional and ethical practices in software design and development.